osis/cf-apps-ios/Pods/Sync/README.md

 ### Primary key

-Sync requires your entities to have a primary key, this is important for diffing otherwise Sync doesn’t know how to differentiate between entries.
+Sync requires your entities to have a primary key, this is important for diffing, otherwise Sync doesn’t know how to differentiate between entries.

 By default **Sync** uses `id` from the JSON and `remoteID` from Core Data as the primary key.
 You can mark any attribute as primary key by adding `hyper.isPrimaryKey` and the value `YES`.

-For example in our [Designer News](https://github.com/hyperoslo/Sync/tree/master/Examples/DesignerNews) project we have a `Comment` entity that uses `body` as the primary key.
+For example, in our [Designer News](https://github.com/hyperoslo/Sync/tree/master/DesignerNews) project we have a `Comment` entity that uses `body` as the primary key.

 ![Custom primary key](https://raw.githubusercontent.com/hyperoslo/Sync/master/Images/custom-primary-key-v2.png)